 Step 1 – Set the Drill Guide

-The first step to using the Kreg Jig is to adjust the drill guide to the thickness of your lumber.
-If your lumber is 1-1/2″, set the jig for 1-1/2″.
-For this example, our lumber is 3/4”, so we’ll set the drill guide to 3/4”.
+The first step to using a Kreg Jig is to adjust the drill guide to the thickness of our workpiece.
+If our workpiece is 1-1/2″, set the jig for 1-1/2″.
+For this example, our workpiece is 3/4”, so we’ll set the drill guide to 3/4”.

 Step 2 – Set the Drill

 The next step is to set the drill depth.
 Again, we’ll want to match the drill depth to the thickness of our workpiece.
 For this example, our workpiece is 3/4”.

 Loosen the collar with an Allen key and move the shoulder of the drill bit to correspond with the 3/4” mark and tighten the collar.

 Next clamp the workpiece in the jig to correspond with the appropriate drill holes (see tip below).
 We’ll chuck the drill bit in our drill and insert the drill bit into the guide block until it touches the wood.
 Slightly raise the drill bit and bring the drill up to full speed.
 Then gently lower the bit into the wood and start drilling the pocket hole.
 Keep drilling until the collar on the drill bit contacts the drill guide.

 How to Position the Workpiece